spryker/spryker-docs/docs/marketplace/user/features/202108.0/merchant-opening-hours-feature-overview.md

 To provide maximum selling activity, merchants can provide their working schedule, by defining the opening hours on weekdays, holidays and exceptional cases.

-A merchant has:
+A merchant has the following:

 * Default opening hours—defined per weekday and time including:
     * Lunch break time
     * Open/Closed state

-* Special opening hours—are relevant for cases:
+* Special opening hours are relevant for cases:

-    * Merchant is opened on a usually closed day (for example, Sunday)
+    * Merchant is opened on a usually closed day—for example, Sunday.
-    * Merchant has different opening hours in comparison to a normal schedule (for example, December 31th has shorter opening hours)
+    * Merchant has different opening hours in comparison to a normal schedule—for example, December 31th has shorter opening hours.

 * Public holidays—special days when the Merchant is not available due to the public holidays